 After four failed attempts we'll suspend the account.
 New accounts that have never successfully paid us will be suspended straight away.

-Please be assured that suspended accounts can be re-activated in your account section, and your learner can start their mathematics practice again right where they left off.
+Please be assured that suspended accounts can be re-activated in your komodo dashboard, and your learner can start their mathematics practice again right where they left off.

 There are a few things you can do try to fix a failed card payment:

-- In the account section check that the card expiry date is valid.
+- In your Komodo dashboard check that the card expiry date is valid.

 - If your bank has notified you that they have blocked payment you can inform them that the payment is authorised.

-- Often registering a different card in the account section will fix the issue.
+- Often registering a different card in the account section of your dashboard will fix the issue.

 Above all please remember that: